 Taiping is a town in Perak, Malaysia, one of the world’s best sustainable cities.
 This town, home to one of Malaysia’s first malachite mining settlements, is known as the “City of Peace” and the “Birthplace of Modernity”.
-If you are planning a visit here, these are some of the Taiping attractions you should check out.
+If you are planning a visit here, these are some of the attractions in Taiping you should check out.

-Taiping Lake Gardens is one of the first and most popular Taiping attractions that you should visit.
+Taiping Lake Gardens is one of the first and most popular attractions in Taiping that you should visit.
 This 64-hectare garden was built on an abandoned tin mine site.
 Visitors often come to this lake for its aesthetic and magnificent beauty, and it’s a sight to see during sunrise and sunset due to its ten artificial lakes and ponds.

 Giant rain trees can also be found at Taiping Lake Gardens.
 The trees appear to be bending down to drink water from the lake when taken for a picnic.
 The Taiping Lake Gardens are kept with great care and provide a recreational getaway in the middle of nature.
 Tall bamboo, pines, and other trees are planted all around, allowing for a peaceful scene.

 The magnificent Maxwell Hill, or Bukit Larut, located 1,250 metres above sea level and only 10 kilometres from the city centre, is a beautiful hill station with lush greenery.
 This place is renowned for its fragrant, chilly air, walking trails, and foggy mornings, apart from more than 600 species of plant life and over 200 species of birds.
-As one of the most challenging Taiping attractions, a hike up this hill takes roughly two and a half hours round trip, but at the summit, you will find a telecom tower that will give you an amazing 360-degree view of the town.
+As one of the most challenging attractions in Taiping, a hike up this hill takes roughly two and a half hours round trip, but at the summit, you will find a telecom tower that will give you an amazing 360-degree view of the town.

 The Taiping Zoo, also known as the Sultan Idris Shah of Taman Mergastua, is a zoological park in Taiping, Perak, Malaysia.
 This zoo is located at the foot of the Maxwell or Larut hill and overlooks the beautiful Taiping Lake Gardens.
 The Taiping Zoo has more than 2,000 creatures, including 180 indigenous and exotic amphibians, mammals, and reptiles.